transcriptionpro/wuc-new/_posts/2014-10-30-bitcoin-lawyer.md

 </p><p>

 <strong>Marco Santori:</strong>  Look, I think for investors, right.
-I think that it's important to know what -- just what role you're -- the company you're investing in plays in the ecosystem.
+I think that it's important to know what -- just what role you're -- the company you're <a href="/financial-collateral/">venture investing</a> in plays in the ecosystem.
 Just because people can use their website to buy and sell bitcoins doesn't mean they're an exchange and it doesn't mean they're very heavily regulated.
 If you're a business the same applies to you too.
 And you have to chart your regulatory course carefully.

 </p><p>